All Episodes

 Let me expand a little bit on this theory that I posited right before the conclusion of the previous hour.

-And the theory basically is, and we've seen this, and this I've always talked about the Washington culture.
+And the theory basically is, and we've seen this, and this, I've always talked about the Washington culture.

 I'm not going to do my radio show from Washington.

-I have no desire to get it's a whole different world, Washington is.
+I have no desire to get, it's a whole different world, Washington is.

 It has nothing in common with the rest of the country.

-Uh and the people who are there have their own culture as well.
+And the people who are there have their own culture as well.

-And it's not just political, uh, it is social.
+And it's not just political.

 And everybody that works there and lives there wants to matter, and they want to matter prominently.